AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 Here, we will not try to fix this because it is not the topic of this example.
 The way we can prove the absence of RTE here strongly depends on the context where we use this function.
-A possibility is stongly restrict the contract, forcing some properties about values and the size of the array.
+A possibility is to strongly restrict the contract, forcing some properties about values and the size of the array.
 For example, we could strongly limit the maximal size of the array and strong bounds on each value of the different cells.
 An other possibility would be to add an